Paggylyn/Paggylyn/README.md

 'BOUT ME:
 - Hi, creatures, I'm Paggy or Pitaya.
 Both work just fine! o(*￣▽￣*)ブ

+- I'm a minor!!!
+Please don't be weird with me.

-- Minor / hispanic / biligual (English and Spanish) / autism + ADHD are bouncing about and around in my noggin / I don't have a label for my sexuality.
+- hispanic and biligual (English and Spanish)

+- autism + ADHD are bouncing about and around in my noggin.

+- I don't have a label for my sexuality.
 (Not something I see necessary to label, if I'm being frank.
 Also the fact I have better things to think about.)

-- I go by "She/her", but while cosplaying a character that goes by other pronouns, feel free to address me as such pronouns! (≧∇≦)ﾉ
+- I go by "She/her", but while cosplaying a character that goes by other pronouns, feel free to address me as such pronouns even when I'm out of character! (≧∇≦)ﾉ

 - Big Will Wood fan.
 I can go on for hours about his music. 🐀🎹

 - I'm called "jesterlovingfreak_24" or "Paggygeek" in other socials, so if you find someone with those names, it MIGHT be me.
 Probably. :P

-- My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, marine animals-- especially Orcas!
+- My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, jesters, marine animals-- especially Orcas!
+(I like a buncha fandom stuff so if it has a huge fandom, I probably know it)

 - I like to write, draw, read, and sew. (o′┏▽┓｀o)